Structure of K\"ahler foliations with negative transverse Ricci curvature

 preserving the $\rho$-equivariance of the map $F_t$.

-Using that the representation $\rho$ is dense and in particular reductive, we get, taking the limit, a $\rho$-equivariant and $\tilde{\F^\sharp}$-invariant harmonic map $F_\infty$ which is by uniqueness aspect of Corlette's Theorem invariant by the isometric action of the structural group $\mathrm{U}(n)$ of $\widetilde{X^\sharp}$.
-This actually implies that $F_\infty$ descends on $\wtX$ as a $\wtF$-invariant harmonic map $f_\infty$ (with respect to the original bundle-like metric $\widetilde{g}$)
+Using that the representation $\rho$ has dense image and is in particular reductive, we get, taking the limit, a $\rho$-equivariant and $\widetilde{\F^\sharp}$-invariant harmonic map $F_\infty$ which is invariant by the isometric action of the structural group $\mathrm{U}(n)$ of $\widetilde{X^\sharp}$ (as a consequence of the uniqueness of the harmonic map in Corlette's Theorem).
+This actually implies that $F_\infty$ descends on $\wtX$ as a $\wtF$-invariant harmonic map $f_\infty$ (with respect to the original bundle-like metric $\widetilde{g}$).

 Alternatively, this enables us to consider $f_\infty$ as a $\rho$-equivariant harmonic map